pe1hvh/measure_bouncing/README.md

 The tested hardware was a SeeduinoXIAO and I used a morse key as pressbutton The measure time was set to microseconds.
-Done several tests, the image below give a good view how the bouncing affects the readinput().
+Done several tests, the image below give a good view how the bouncing affects the digitalread().

 ![Measure 1](testresults/measure_1.png)
 I used several morse keys for testing this example was the worst measuring.